 Jeremy had one pair of sneakers, and they were so worn that he’d wrapped them in tape to hold them together.
 As inconvenient as that may have been, circumstances dictated that new shoes were at the bottom of his family’s list of priorities: they had lost their home and were more concerned about where they’d spend the night.
-Fortunately, they found Family Promise of Beaverton, OR.
+Fortunately, they found Family Promise of Greater Washington County, OR.

 In addition to providing shelter and stabilization support to the family, Family Promise wanted to help Jeremy replace his old sneakers.
 The problem was, he wore a size 17 shoe, a difficult size to find.